 Non-Tenure track classifications Deadline Action March 1 Dean informs candidate of required review for reappointment or eligibility for promotion to associate level, or promotion to senior/professor level.
 May 1 Candidate declares his/her intent to apply for promotion in writing to his/her chair/director and dean.
 If a candidate wishes to be considered for promotion from the associate level to professor level, he/she must submit a petition to his/her chair/director and dean.
 May 15 The dean will send a list of candidates to the College RPT Committee and Provost May 31 Annual faculty reviews are submitted to the dean's office.
 September 1 Candidate inserts items 1-11 listed in the University's RPT checklist (see Attachment 1) in their e-binder by 5:00 p.m. with a cover letter stating that the portfolio represents the work that should be evaluated in the RPT process.
 The RPT checklist must be inserted with the candidate's signature certifying that the portfolio contains items 1-11 of the University RPT checklist.
-The sub-college RPTC, the chair/director, the college RPTC, the dean, and the University RPTC will now have access to the e-binders.
-September 21 Sub-college RPTC inserts their letter in the e-binder by 5:00 p.m., the chair/director signs the University RPT checklist asserting that it includes the committee's letter.
+The candidate's dean will ensure that the written evaluations from at least three external peer reviews, when applicable, are inserted prior to the sub-college RPTC review, by 5:00 p.m.
+September 2 The sub-college RPTC, the chair/director, the college RPTC, and the dean will have access to the electronic portfolios at noon.
+September 21 Sub-college RPTC inserts their letter in the e-binder by 5:00 p.m.
 October 15 Chair/Director inserts his/her letter in the candidate's e-binder by 5:00 p.m.
 November 15 College RPTC inserts their letter in the candidate's e-binder by 5:00 p.m.
-December 31 Dean inserts his/her letter in the candidate's e-binder by 5:00 pm. (see THREE IV.
+December 31 Dean inserts their letter in the candidate's e-binder by 5:00 pm. (see THREE IV.
 G and Table 2.)
+Within one business day after the Dean inserts their letter, the Provost arranges for URPTC access to portfolios and confirms which portfolios will undergo a procedural review and which portfolios will undergo a substantive review by URPTC.
 February 1 University RPTC provides recommendations to the Provost for all portfolios reviewed.
 March 1 For all reviews that included a negative recommendation at any of the four lower levels of review, the Provost will consult with the dean to determine action at the college level.
 Provost inserts his/her letter in the candidate's e-binder by 5:00 p.m.
 March 15 or if March 15 falls The dean notifies candidate and chair/director of decision. on a weekend the Friday Terminal Contracts will be issued by the dean to those with 3 or more years of service. before this date Portfolios will be reopened to the candidate.
 Within 10 working days of the candidate's receipt of the recommendation Candidate can appeal a negative recommendation by requesting in writing a substantive review by the University RPTC.
 A copy of this letter should be submitted to the dean so that the candidate's portfolio can be reviewed by the University RPTC.
 10 working days upon receipt of the candidate's appeal University RPTC provides a recommendation back to the dean with respect to 3 rd year portfolios and promotions.
 Within 2 working days After considering the input from the University RPTC, the dean formulates a determination, which will be final.